Free Shipping Over $30*

 Take this SHORT QUIZ* to learn more about your symptoms.

-Plus, there's a new, natural way to control them.
+Plus, there's a new, natural way to control dog dander, backed by science.
+Keep your dog, ditch the allergies.

 If you find yourself sneezing, itching, or experiencing other allergy symptoms whenever you are around your dog, it is possible that you have an allergy to your furry friend.
 Pet allergies are quite common, with up to 30% of the population being allergic to pets.